crate/cratedb-guide/docs/integrate/powerbi/service.rst

 .. _powerbi-service:

 =======================================
-Real-Time Reports with Power BI Service
+Real-time reports with Power BI Service
 =======================================

 This integration document details how to create online data-driven reports